sgimmini/frag.extract.a/README.md

 Every codeblock will be tokenized together with the question and fed into a Neural Network which assigns probabilties of the codeblock being a good fit for the question.
 The codeblock with the highest probability gets selected.
 By sending a fragment there will be a connection between the NM-host and chrome established carrying the data provided by the popup to the database.
-This fragment appears no later than 5 seconds later in the interface of the fragment editor.
+This fragment appears not later than 5 seconds after selection in the interface of the fragment editor.

 ### Native Messaging